 The impact of our program extends well beyond graduation.
 It’s truly remarkable how unconditional encouragement and positive mentorship have a significant, life changing impact on a participant’s self-esteem and outlook on the future.
 Our students begin to believe that anything is possible and open their eyes to a new future and to opportunities they haven’t even dared to dream about before.
 This is the “Magic” of the Cinderella Project.
 One grateful mother wrote: “For my child, whom has had so many troubles in her youth, to even fathom that she would be alive and graduating, is amazing.
-The Cinderella Project was the icing on the cake for her and a much-needed self-esteem boost.”
+The Cinderella Project gave my daughter a much-needed self-esteem boost and showed her that life can truly be beautiful.
+Thank you to all the volunteers of the Cinderella Project for helping these kids see the possibilities for a bright future and for sparking a light that seems to be lost in lives that can be consumed by darkness.”

 We assist students through a variety of means including our Boutique Day, a day of recognition and self-esteem boosting, annual Achievement Awards, and mentorship opportunities.
 The Cinderella Project supports students who have overcome incredible financial, emotional and often physical obstacles to reach the achievement of graduation.
 Some examples of students accepted into The Cinderella Project include: students who are living in situations of abuse, neglect and violence at home and on the streets; new Canadians or refugees experiencing socio-economic hardship, and bullying in school; teen parents; those who are caring for parents (often with mental illness) or who are raising siblings; and, students who are chronically ill, physically or developmentally disabled.
 Students are referred to The Cinderella Project by their teachers, principals or social workers, then each application is reviewed by our executive committee.
 Boutique Day works to remove barriers and to celebrate our students’ amazing achievements.
 As one teacher wrote, “the fact that grad is now an option for [her students] and that they have the chance to feel like ‘all the other students’ is so important!”